ZiqiuZhu95/Macroeconomics/README.md

 ## Assignment 3

-The final assignment tasked us to solve for solow residuals, focusing on decentralized and RBC models with different utility functions.
-VARS was also taught in the course, however I did not include that part in the publishedd assignment.
+The final assignment tasked us to solve for solow residuals, as well as decentralized and RBC DSGE models with different utility functions.
+Vector autoregression (VARS) was also taught in the course, but I did not publish the results on github.